sc0ttruss/training-pre-requisites/README.md

 # Chef training.
 Requirements for class

-Staying current with the lastest versions is the way of Devops.
+[Staying current with the lastest versions is the way of Devops] #Staying current with the lastest versions is the way of Devops.
 Bring your own Laptop required, no equipment will be provided.
 Only the workstation setup sections are mandatory pre-requisites for course attendance.